genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_login_authentication.md

 The `passwordRetry` function allows the following variables to be set.
 This has two options:
 * **maxAttempts** defines the maximum number of attempts allowed if a user enters a wrong password.
 Default: 3
 * **waitTimeMins** specifies the time to wait when the maximum number of incorrect attempts is reached.
 Default: 5.

-#### sso
-The `sso` function allows you to configure and enable Single Sign-On (SSO) options.
-It has the following variables to set:
-* **enabled** is a boolean value that defines whether the SSO functionality is enabled.
-Default: true when the `sso` function is invoked, otherwise false.
-* **newUserMode** defines behaviour for processing users the first time they log in with SSO.
-This can take the values of `NewUserMode.REJECT`, `NewUserMode.CREATE_ENABLED`, `NewUserMode.CREATE_DISABLED`.
-Default `NewUserMode.REJECT`.
-    * In the case of `NewUserMode.REJECT`, when a user logs in for the first time with SSO, if they do not already have a user account, they are rejected.
-    * In the case of `NewUserMode.CREATE_ENABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, an active account is created for them.
-    * In the case of `NewUserMode.CREATE_DISABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, a disabled account is created for them.
-This will be need to be activated before it can be used.

 #### mfa
 The `mfa` function allows you to configure Multi-factor Authentication (MFA).
 It has the following variables to set: